weaversa/cryptol-course/labs/SAW/SAW.md

 in other programming language like C/C++ or Java.
-Translating our algorithms into other languages gives us the chance to leverage strengths from those languages such as improved runtimes and being more widely known to software development teams.
+Translating our algorithms into other languages gives us the chance to leverage strengths from those languages such as improved runtimes and being more widely known to software developers.

-Of course, we want to make sure that the code we write in those other languages completely represents all of the cryptographic properties pertaining to our target algorithm.
+Of course, we want to make sure that the code we write in those other languages completely represents all of the cryptographic properties pertaining to the target algorithm.
 We also want to uphold best coding practices for that language and avoid vulnerabilities such as buffer or integer overflows.
 After all, what good is cryptography if an attacker can take advantage of an implementation flaw?